We will be accepting applications for the next Colorado Advantage program beginning fall of 2018.

 The Colorado Advantage

-This new program is intended to introduce college seniors interested in graduate school (PhD only) to the outstanding Science, Technology, Engineering and Math (STEM) doctoral programs at CU-Boulder.
+This program is intended to introduce college seniors interested in graduate school (PhD only) to the outstanding Science, Technology, Engineering and Math (STEM) doctoral programs at CU-Boulder.

 Students will participate in tours and workshops that: